Aditisarkar16122001/NMOS-Device-Characterization-and-Parameter-Extraction-for-Compact-Modeling/README.md

-# NMOS Compact Modeling & Parameter Extraction using LTspice
+# NMOS Device Characterisation and Parameter Extraction:

 ##  Project Overview
 This project focuses on NMOS transistor characterization and compact modeling using LTspice.
 Key device parameters were extracted from simulated I–V characteristics and compared with theoretical expectations.